Palantir Technologies Inc. (NYSE:PLTR) Insider Alexander C. Karp Sells 638,629 Shares

 - On Tuesday, July 6th, Alexander C. Karp sold 638,629 shares of Palantir Technologies stock.
 The shares were sold at an average price of $24.76, for a total value of $15,812,454.04.

+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+Vanguard Group Inc. grew its holdings in Palantir Technologies by 289.6% during the second quarter.
+Vanguard Group Inc. now owns 98,584,186 shares of the company’s stock worth $2,598,680,000 after purchasing an additional 73,281,593 shares during the period.
+BlackRock Inc. grew its holdings in Palantir Technologies by 426.7% during the second quarter.
+BlackRock Inc. now owns 49,399,569 shares of the company’s stock worth $1,302,169,000 after purchasing an additional 40,021,042 shares during the period.
+Founders Fund Ill Management LLC bought a new position in Palantir Technologies during the first quarter worth about $515,195,000.
+Founders Fund II Management LLC grew its holdings in Palantir Technologies by 51,508.5% during the first quarter.
+Founders Fund II Management LLC now owns 21,302,448 shares of the company’s stock worth $496,134,000 after purchasing an additional 21,261,171 shares during the period.
+Finally, State Street Corp grew its holdings in Palantir Technologies by 5,285.4% during the second quarter.
+State Street Corp now owns 20,027,285 shares of the company’s stock worth $527,919,000 after purchasing an additional 19,655,402 shares during the period.
+Institutional investors own 22.13% of the company’s stock.

-PLTR has been the subject of a number of recent analyst reports.
-Royal Bank of Canada lifted their price target on Palantir Technologies from $20.00 to $25.00 and gave the stock a “sector perform” rating in a report on Friday, August 13th.
-Morgan Stanley lifted their price target on Palantir Technologies from $19.00 to $22.00 and gave the stock an “underweight” rating in a report on Friday, August 13th.
-Wolfe Research lifted their price target on Palantir Technologies from $20.00 to $25.00 and gave the stock a “market perform” rating in a report on Friday, August 13th.
+A number of equities research analysts recently commented on PLTR shares.
+Wolfe Research increased their price target on Palantir Technologies from $20.00 to $25.00 and gave the stock a “market perform” rating in a research report on Friday, August 13th.
 They noted that the move was a valuation call.
-Zacks Investment Research downgraded Palantir Technologies from a “hold” rating to a “sell” rating in a report on Thursday, August 19th.
-Finally, Jefferies Financial Group boosted their target price on Palantir Technologies from $28.00 to $30.00 and gave the company a “buy” rating in a report on Thursday, August 12th.
-Five analysts have rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company.
-According to MarketBeat.com, Palantir Technologies has an average rating of “Hold” and a consensus target price of $23.11.
+Morgan Stanley increased their price target on Palantir Technologies from $19.00 to $22.00 and gave the stock an “underweight” rating in a research report on Friday, August 13th.
+Jefferies Financial Group increased their price target on Palantir Technologies from $28.00 to $30.00 and gave the stock a “buy” rating in a research report on Thursday, August 12th.
+Royal Bank of Canada increased their price target on Palantir Technologies from $20.00 to $25.00 and gave the stock a “sector perform” rating in a research report on Friday, August 13th.
+Finally, Zacks Investment Research lowered Palantir Technologies from a “hold” rating to a “sell” rating in a research report on Thursday, August 19th.
+Five analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Hold” and a consensus target price of $23.11.

-Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
-Northern Oak Wealth Management Inc. acquired a new position in Palantir Technologies during the 1st quarter worth approximately $26,000.
-Strategic Blueprint LLC acquired a new stake in shares of Palantir Technologies in the 2nd quarter worth approximately $27,000.
-Edmond DE Rothschild Holding S.A. acquired a new stake in shares of Palantir Technologies in the 2nd quarter worth approximately $32,000.
-Tsfg LLC grew its holdings in shares of Palantir Technologies by 66.7% in the 2nd quarter.
-Tsfg LLC now owns 1,250 shares of the company’s stock worth $33,000 after acquiring an additional 500 shares during the period.
-Finally, Huntington National Bank acquired a new stake in shares of Palantir Technologies in the 2nd quarter worth approximately $34,000.
-Institutional investors own 22.13% of the company’s stock.

 Palantir Technologies Inc builds and deploys software platforms for the intelligence community in the United States to assist in counterterrorism investigations and operations.
 The company provides Palantir Gotham, a software platform for government operatives in the defense and intelligence sectors, which enables users to identify patterns hidden deep within datasets, ranging from signals intelligence sources to reports from confidential informants, as well as facilitates the handoff between analysts and operational users, helping operators plan and execute real-world responses to threats that have been identified within the platform.